tycrek/node-lametric-local/README.md

 ## Installation

-In your terminal, run: `$ npm i node-lametric-notify-local`
+In your terminal, run: `$ npm i lametric-notify-local`

 ## Usage